HeegyuKim/GTA/README.md

-# Gated Detoxifier
+# Gated Detoxifier for LM Performance Preserving
-This repository contains code for the paper "Gated Detoxifier"
+This repository contains code for the paper "Code for paper "Detoxifier Is Sometimes You Need: Gated Detoxifier for LM Performance Preserving"

 # Dependencies